Published Oct 28, 2024

 3. Northwestern is an undisciplined football team.

 Among the issues that continually hurt Northwestern is the litany of flags thrown every week against the Cats.
 On Saturday, Northwestern was called for five penalties for 45 yards.
-Forty-five yards isn't an exorbitant amount, but the penalties came at inopportune times and really hurt the Wildcats.
+Forty-five yards isn't an exorbitant amount, but the penalties were easily avoidable and came at inopportune times, really hurting the Wildcats.

 On Iowa's opening drive, the Hawkeyes faced a third-and-10.
 Anto Saka jumped offsides and gave Iowa five free yards.
 The Hawkeyes took advantage of the much more friendly down and distance, hitting a Northwestern defense that suddenly had to worry about the run for a 42-yard bomb from Cade McNamara to Seth Anderson.
 Iowa used the big play to set up a field goal and take an early lead.